 International independent contractors can provide your company with a diverse range of skills and experience, especially when you’re looking to move into a new market overseas.
 But there are some key considerations you should keep in mind when engaging with international independent contractors.

-To help you decide the right type of worker for your needs, here are some important independent contractor vs. employee differentiators to consider.
+To help you decide the right type of worker for your needs and avoid international staffing issues, here are some important independent contractor vs. employee differentiators to consider.

 What differentiates an international contractor vs. employee?

-Contrary to employees, independent contractors do not work regularly for an employer but work as required and are typically paid on a freelance basis.
+Unlike employees, international independent contractors do not work regularly for an employer but work as required and are typically paid on a freelance basis.
 Contractors will not rely on you as their sole source of income, and they often work at their own pace, as defined by an agreement.